open-eid/CDOC2/cdoc2-system-docs/docs/03_system_architecture/ch02_system_components.md

 Shares Capsules are distributed between multiple CDOC2 Shares Server instances, so that compromising one server doesn't expose key material.
 Instances run on independent premises.

+## CDOC2 Authentication server (auth-server)
+Used in the SID/MID context to compose and issues a session token.
+The session token is an SD-JWT structure that is included, along with its signing certificate, as a header in requests to other components in the CDOC2 infrastructure.

+## CDOC2 Relying party server (rp-server)
+Used in the SID/MID context to mediate and validate client requests to SID/MID relying party services.
+Validation includes verifying the session token provided by the client.

 ## Authentication proxy

 A server that relays the Mobile-ID and Smart-ID authentication requests to actual Mobile-ID/Smart-ID RP API services and acts as relying party (RP).
 Generates and stores secrets that cannot be revealed to CDOC2 Client Applications.